kdhht2334/Contrastive-Adversarial-Learning-FER/README.md

 ---
 ### BibTeX

-Please cite the paper if you choose to use HED database for your research.
+Please cite our paper if you find our work useful for your research:

 ```
 @article{Kim_Song_2021,